Introverted Boss

-Introverted Boss is a 2017 South Korean television series starring Yeon Woo-jin and Park Hye-su.
+Introverted Boss is a 2017 South Korean television series starring Yeon Woo-jin, Park Hye-su, Gong Seung-yeon, and Yoon Park.
 It aired on cable network tvN every Monday and Tuesday at 23:00 (KST) from January 16 to March 14, 2017.

 Plot

 Unbeknownst to his employees, Eun Hwan-ki (Yeon Woo-jin) is the timid CEO of a public relations company.
 Chae Ro-woon (Park Hye-soo), an energetic woman recognized for her hard work, starts working at Hwan-ki's company and plans to reveal his identity.